Lower Memory Oblivious (Tensor) Subspace Embeddings with Fewer Random Bits: Modewise Methods for Least Squares: Modewise Linear Johnson-Lindenstrauss Embeddings of Low-Rank Tensors

-The next lemma deals with how $j$-mode products can change the standard form and modewise coherence of a given tensor that lies in a tensor subspace spanned by $r$ rank-$1$ tensors.
+The first auxiliary lemma deals with how $j$-mode products can change the standard form and modewise coherence of a given tensor that lies in a tensor subspace spanned by $r$ rank-$1$ tensors.

 \begin{lem} Let $j \in [d]$, ${\bf B} \in \mathbbm{C}^{m \times n_j}$, and $\mathcal{Y} \in \mathbbm{C}^{n_1 \times \dots \times n_d}$ be a rank-$r$ tensor as per \eqref{equ:rankrTensor} such that $\min_{k \in [r]} \left\| {\bf B} {\bf y}^{(j)}_k \right\|_2 > 0$.
 Then $\mathcal{Y}' := \mathcal{Y} \times_j {\bf B}$ can be written in standard form as